-In November 2022, Mind in Kingston was formally appointed to run the Kingston Peer Support Service, which is commissioned by Southwest London and St George's Mental Health Trust.
-The service will start in April 2023, and will be led by staff with lived experience of mental health issues to support people with Severe Mental Illness (SMI) to access peer-led groups and activities with four voluntary sector partners: Kingston Race and Equalities Council (KREC), Kingston Carers Network (KCN), Staywell and the Working Well Trust.
-While the service will be available to all eligible adults, there is a specific focus on young adults, neurodiverse people, older adults, and people from racialised communities.
+The Kingston Peer Support Service, which is commissioned by Southwest London and St George's Mental Health Trust, offers one to one support to individuals with severe and enduring mental illness.
+The service is led by staff with lived experience of mental health issues and delivered in partnership with voluntary sector partners: Kingston Carers Network (KCN), Staywell and the Working Well Trust.
+While the service is available to all eligible adults, there is a specific focus on young adults, neurodiverse people, older adults, and people from racialised communities.